 Switching all the old incandescent bulbs in your garage (for instance) to LEDs may seem like a small task.
 However, they say all the little things count and this could apply to one of the most drastic challenges facing our planet: climate change.

-The UN recently issued a warning stating we only have 12 years to change our behaviour to avert a ‘climate change catastrophe’.
+The UN recently issued a warning stating we only have 12 years to change our behavior to avert a ‘climate change catastrophe’.

 The world is currently 1 degree over its pre-industrial level, and devastating effects can already be seen with dramatic weather events: from hurricanes in the U.S. to record droughts in South Africa.